luciangreen/master/README.md

 # master
 Master Repository

-A list of my repositories in SWI-Prolog.
+<a href=https://github.com/luciangreen">A list of my repositories in SWI-Prolog.</a>

 # Installation from List Prolog Package Manager (LPPM)